Your browser is no longer supported

 Exclusion: VIC494H1

-LCT401 courses offer you the opportunity to take part in a graduate seminar in Comparative Literature.
-The courses listed below are all 'Special Topics' courses for the fall term, and may differ from year to year.
+LCT401 courses offer students the opportunity to take part in a graduate seminar in Comparative Literature.
+The courses listed on the Centre for Comparative Literature website are all 'Special Topics' courses for the Fall and Winter term 2026-2027.
+These courses differ from year to year.

-To apply: please email vic.academics@utoronto.ca with the name of the 401 course section you'd like to apply to (e.g. LCT401 - Literature, Trauma, Modernity) by August 1, 2024.
+To apply, email vic.academics@utoronto.ca with the name of the course you'd like to apply to (e.g. JCO5121H - Necropolitics), a letter of intent, and a unofficial transcript.
+Applications must be submitted by August 14, 2026.